ddionisio/MateAnimator/README.md

 License
 =======
-* MateAnimator is licensed under the CC BY 3.0 License:
+* MateAnimator is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License
+Note: You may use the extension in commercial games and other Unity projects.
+This license applies to the source code of the extension only.
   - http://creativecommons.org/licenses/by/3.0/